(123): Kannywood Movie Review: Mati a Zazzau

 As a

-continuation, the film starts from where Mati (acted by Sadiq Sani Sadiq)
+continuation, the film starts with where Mati (acted by Sadiq Sani Sadiq)

 wanders in an unknown village following his escape from Rimau.
 He and his